yedaysal/weather-app-infra/README.md

 To configure application code repositories in your Bitbucket workspace:

 - Change the `CHANGEME` values in the `Jenkinsfile` file to your Nexus 3 repository login credentials.
-- Change the `CHANGEME` value in the `k8s/deployment.yaml` file to the domain name registered in the [Duck DNS Domain Configuration](#duck-dns-domain-configuration) section.
+- Change the `CHANGEME` value in the `k8s/deployment.yaml` file to the domain name registered in the [Duck DNS Domain Configuration Instructions](#duck-dns-domain-configuration-instructions) section.
 - Go to *Repository settings -> WORKFLOW -> Webhooks* and click on **Add webhook** button.
 - On the opening page:
   - Give a title to the webhook.